pymc-devs/pytensor/doc/glossary.rst

     Mode
-        A :class:`Mode` instance specifying an :term:`optimizer` and a :term:`linker` that is passed to :term:`aesara.function`.
+        A :class:`Mode` instance specifying an :term:`optimizer` and a :term:`linker` that is passed to :term:`pytensor.function`.
 It parametrizes how an expression graph is converted to a callable object.

     Op
         The ``.op`` of an :term:`Apply`, together with its symbolic inputs fully determines what kind of computation will be carried out for that :class:`Apply` at run-time.
-Mathematical functions such as addition (i.e. :func:`aesara.tensor.add`) and indexing ``x[i]`` are :class:`Op`\s in Aesara.
-Much of the library documentation is devoted to describing the various :class:`Op`\s that are provided with Aesara, but you can add more.
+Mathematical functions such as addition (i.e. :func:`pytensor.tensor.add`) and indexing ``x[i]`` are :class:`Op`\s in Pytensor.
+Much of the library documentation is devoted to describing the various :class:`Op`\s that are provided with Pytensor, but you can add more.

         See also :term:`Variable`, :term:`Type`, and :term:`Apply`,
         or read more about :ref:`graphstructures`.

     Rewriter
-        A function or class that transforms an Aesara :term:`graph`.
+        A function or class that transforms an Pytensor :term:`graph`.

     Optimizer
         An instance of a :term:`rewriter` that has the capacity to provide